 What Makes a Good Citizen?

-Building off that, civic engagement happens anytime an individual or a group of people addresses an issue that matters to the public.
+Civic engagement happens anytime an individual or a group of people addresses an issue that matters to the public.
 Whether it's advocating for change or preserving the status quo, civic engagement is simply making your voice heard on an issue that affects your community.

-How do you approach civic engagement, though?
+How do you approach civic engagement?
 We've launched this project on FindLaw.com to help you explore the various ways that you can civically engage.
 But we also want to help you understand the baseline skills that are helpful to have if you want to get more active in your community.

 An Understanding of 'Civics'